 In the next two decades individuals aged 65 and older will come to represent one out of every five U.S. citizens and control more than half of discretionary income.
 Their demographic and economic influence will extend to the farthest reaches of American society – from entertainment, to travel, food, technology, and housing.
 By force of sheer volume, the young adults who in 1968 thought they would change the world – by 2028 actually will.”

-Andrew Carle, President has been recognized as one of the leading figures in the senior housing industry.
+> Andrew Carle, President has been recognized as one of the leading figures in the senior living industry.
 An award winning professor, he currently serves as Adjunct Faculty at Georgetown University, where he developed and serves as lead instructor for the nation's only graduate Concentration in Senior Living Administration.
 Prior to Georgetown, he served as an award-winning professor and Executive-in-Residence and Founding Director of the Program in Senior Housing Administration at George Mason University - establishing the first undergraduate curricula for the field.

-Through his work, Mr. Carle has received national and international recognition for his strategic focus in three areas, including award winning "Next Generation" memory care facility design, defining a new category of senior housing – University Based Retirement Communities (UBRC’s)™, as well as a definition and categories for “Nana” Technology™ (technologies for older adults).
+> Through his work, Mr. Carle has received national and international recognition for his strategic focus in three areas, including award winning "Next Generation" memory care facility design, defining a new category of senior housing – University Based Retirement Communities (UBRC’s)™, as well as a definition and categories for “Nana” Technology™ (technologies for older adults).
 As part of his work in technology, he co-developed the first GPS shoe for individuals with Alzheimer's at risk of wandering.
 In 2012 the shoes were recognized in an exhibition of the "100 Most Important Inventions in History" by the National Museum of Science and Technology in Stockholm, Sweden.

-Mr. Carle’s work has been featured in or on The New York Times, The Wall Street Journal, TIME, CBS News, CNN, PBS, NPR, USA TODAY, and U.S. News & World Report, The Washington Post, and USA TODAY, among others; internationally in BBC News, Agence France-Presse, KYODO News Service, the Australian Broadcast Corporation; and in more than 100 senior housing and aging services industry publications.
+> Mr. Carle’s work has been featured in or on The New York Times, The Wall Street Journal, TIME, CBS News, CNN, PBS, NPR, USA TODAY, and U.S. News & World Report, The Washington Post, and USA TODAY, among others; internationally in BBC News, Agence France-Presse, KYODO News Service, the Australian Broadcast Corporation; and in more than 100 senior housing and aging services industry publications.
 He is a featured contributor to Forbes.com on topics related to retirement, senior housing, technology, and aging services.